 Where and when do they rehearse?

-We have five Regional Orchestras, one in the East, one in London, one in the North, one in the South East and one in the South West.
+We have six Regional Orchestras, one in the East, two in London, one in the North, one in the South East and one in the South West.
 Each Orchestra meets up to seven times a year between January and November to rehearse and perform for family and friends at a concert in the November.
-New members who join the NCO in 2013 can join a Regional Orchestra from the January rehearsal.
+New members who join the NCO in 2016 can join a Regional Orchestra from the January rehearsal.
 All dates and venues for rehearsals are listed in the What's On section of our website.